-Which leads me to my next topic, choosing the right deodorant.
-You want to look for deodorants that have antiperspirant in the name because that is what actually helps to stop the sweating along with odor.
+Which leads me to the next topic, choosing the right deodorant.
+You want to look for deodorants that have antiperspirant in the name because that is what actually helps to stop the sweat along with odor.
 Look for soft solid antiperspirants with a higher percentage of aluminum, such as Certain-dri or clinical strength antiperspirants.
 Xerac AC is a powerful over the counter antiperspirant and is also available in any of the H&H Science locations.

 If you are finding you need something stronger, there are prescription antiperspirants that your dermatology care provider can prescribe.
 However, be aware that higher percentages of aluminum can also cause some irritation to the skin, so use them carefully, and if irritation does occur, discontinue those and call your dermatologist to be seen.